dime-coin/electrum-docs/hardware-linux.rst

 4. Done
 ~~~~~~~

 That's it!
-Electrum should now detect your device.
+Electrum-Dime should now detect your device.